freeradical13/freeradical13.github.io/index.md

 Common first messenger receptors:

-* [G Protein-Coupled Receptors][] couple with G proteins to regulate second messengers.
+* [G Protein-Coupled Receptors][] (GPCRs) couple with a signaling molecule that binds to the GPCR on the outside of the cell, and a G protein in the cytoplasm (activated with GTP), after which the G protein and GTP complex unbinds from the GPCR and binds to a transmembrane enzyme to activate it and signal a second messenger.
+* [Receptor Tyrosine Kinases][] (RTKs) couple with a signaling molecule that binds to the RTK on the outside of the cell which leads to coupling with neighboring RTKs which activates tyrosine kinases in the cytoplasm (with ATP) that signal second messengers that bind to the phosphorylated receptors.

 Common second messengers: